premithk/parse-server-genericemail-adapter/README.md

 # Parse Server Generic email Adapter
-Used to send Parse Server password reset and email verification emails with generic accounts like Gmail uses the nodemailer library.
+Used to send Parse Server password reset and email verification emails with generic accounts like Gmail.
+This module uses the nodemailer library.

 Read more here: https://github.com/ParsePlatform/parse-server.